hackclub/spade/README.md

 However, debugging is hard when compiling directly to arm-eabi-none, so the engine can also be compiled to x86, in which case it renders to a minifb window.

-The environment variable -DSPADE_TARGET can be passed to Cmake to specify which version you would like to build, one you can run on your PC, or one you can run on your Sprig hardware.
+The environment variable -DSPADE_TARGET can be passed to CMake to specify which version you would like to build, one you can run on your PC, or one you can run on your Sprig hardware.

 ## Building